'Scary Moms' Are Part Of The Citizen War Against Pollution In Pakistan

 Parents seemed to agree with the notion, including Zahida Parveen, 38, who spent an hour in a rickshaw accompanying her two daughters to school.

-"We are suffering – me and my girls are asthmatic," Parveen says.
+"We are suffering.
+Me and my girls are asthmatic," Parveen says.
 If the school could offer safe transport, "then we can go for it."

 The Scary Moms have had some results.
 The Punjab education minister, Murad Raas, who oversees 53,000 schools, is backing the mothers and said one upscale school would pilot smart buses in March.
 The aim was to get "50 to 100 schools" to sign on.